WouterKlein/plant-humanities/docs/cinnamon/README.md

 ### Forgotten knowledge and fabricated history

-Cinnamon had a long history before any European ever saw ‘true cinnamon (_Cinnamomum verum_ J.Presl), which originally grew only on Sri Lanka.
+Cinnamon had a long history before any European ever saw ‘true’ cinnamon (_Cinnamomum verum_ J.Presl), which originally grew only on Sri Lanka.
 Here immediately lies the key to understanding the history of cinnamon: it is mostly about a plant-based product carrying that name, not about any particular plant species like the one mentioned above.
 This is a crucial observation, because a lot of confusion about cinnamon emanates from the incorrect equation of _names_ with _plants_.
 To be more precise: in the Latin west, it has long been assumed that the plants _cinnamomum_ (κιννάμωμον in Greek) and _cassia_ (κασία), as described by ancient medical authorities (notably Dioscorides), are the same plants as those found in the East Indies in the sixteenth century.
 A recent revision of archaeological, historical, linguistic and botanical evidence, however, has suggested that the cinnamon of ancient history was probably an East-African plant, _Cassia abbreviata_ Oliv., which is not related to the genus _Cinnamomum_.[^ref1]
 <param title="Sri Lanka" eid="Q854">
 <param title="Pedanius Dioscorides" eid="Q297776" aliases="Dioscorides">
 <param title="East Indies" eid="Q213137">